TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/TypoScriptParserApi/Introduction.rst

 .. note::

-   The following pages are for experienced TYPO3 CMS developers and require a good knowledge of PHP.
+   The following pages are for experienced TYPO3 developers and require a good knowledge of PHP.